LGBT+ campaigners in Georgia call off pride match after office attack | Politics

 Campaigners said some of their equipment had been broken in the attack.
 "No words can explain my emotions and thoughts right now.
 This is my working space, my home, my family today.
 Left alone in the face of gross violence," LGBT activist Tamaz Sozashvili tweeted.

 Media also reported that a tourist had been stabbed because he was allegedly wearing an earring.
-The interior ministry urged activists to abandon their march for security reasons.
+The interior ministry, which said eight people were detained over the violence, had urged activists to abandon their march for security reasons.
 It said in a statement that various groups were gathering and protesting and that journalists had been targeted with violence.

 "We once again publicly call on the participants of 'Tbilisi Pride' to refrain from the 'March of Dignity' ... due to the scale of counter-manifestations planned by opposing groups..." it said.
 Several Western embassies in Georgia issued a joint statement condemning the attack and calling on authorities to ensure freedom of expression and assembly.